Methodology and data sources

 4. Scope: subdivision vs. neighborhood

-Most subdivisions in Brazoria County have enough homogeneous, class-matched, similarly-sized housing stock to produce 10+ comparables within the subdivision boundary.
-For those properties we default to subdivision scope, which is the strongest §41.43(b)(3) framing because subdivision is the most explicit comparability signal in BCAD's data.
+Most subdivisions in our supported counties have enough homogeneous, class-matched, similarly-sized housing stock to produce 10+ comparables within the subdivision boundary.
+For those properties we default to subdivision scope, which is the strongest §41.43(b)(3) framing because subdivision is the most explicit comparability signal the appraisal district records.

 For smaller or more heterogeneous subdivisions, fewer than 10 close matches exist within the subdivision.
-In those cases we expand to neighborhood scope (BCAD's hood_cd field, which groups adjacent subdivisions BCAD considers similar for assessment purposes).
+In those cases we expand to neighborhood scope (the CAD's broader neighborhood code, which groups adjacent subdivisions the district considers similar for assessment purposes).
 Neighborhood-scope Packets are clearly marked as such on the cover, in the methodology table, and in the §41.43(b)(3) argument paragraph, with an additional disclosure paragraph explaining why subdivision scope was insufficient.
 The customer chooses scope explicitly at unlock; we never silently substitute scopes.

 5. What we do not do